ItayS14/Star-Wars-API/README.md

 * starships
 * species
 * vehicles

 Each collection holds unqiue data which is relavant to the spesific collection.
 ##### Caching
 There is one special collection in the db called **cache**.

-The collection holds records for the past insertions to the database.
+The collection holds records of the past insertions to the database.
 Each document has 2 fields, search_term and resource.

 For example:
 ```json
 {